demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-pki-user-list

 ***
 List PKI users.
 PKI users can authenticate by presenting a valid client certificate, rather than by entering a username and password.
-If an name is given, the command will return the information about the wanted PKI user.
+If a name is given, the command will return the information about the specified PKI user.
 Mainly used in the configuration of recipient policy.

 #### Base Command